 Is a Mini-Split the Best Option for Your Space?

-Ductless mini-split systems may work well for single space cooling situations in the home where ductwork is not feasible.
+Ductless mini-split HVAC systems may work well for single space cooling situations in the home where ductwork is not feasible.
 This system may be exactly what you need.
 However, not all cooling and heating needs, preferences, and situations are best resolved with a ductless mini-split system.
 Indoor air units must be hung inside, along with cables and lines running along the exterior of the home.
 A home-owner must consider what they are willing to add to the visual of their home, indoors and out.
 If too much space needs to be temperature regulated, a ducted central system may end up costing less in the long run, even when considering ductwork.
 Visit with a MoreVent specialist to receive a professional recommendation and any options available for your individual situation.

 Mini-Split Ductless Air Conditioners Are Ideal For: